 When to fly

-Most tourists flock to Hamburg during May through to September.
+Most tourists take a flight to Hamburg during May through to September.
 This period also experiences the warmer weather, although there is also more rainfall.
 Hamburg’s warmest months are June, July and August, with temperatures usually between 19 and 22 degrees Celsius.
-During this time, hotel rates and flights may be more expensive, especially if you plan on visiting the city for a festival, as these draw in a lot of tourists.
+During this time, hotel rates and flights to Hamburg may be more expensive, especially if you plan on visiting the city for a festival, as these draw in a lot of tourists.
 Therefore, it is advised to book flights to Hamburg early and reserve accommodation in advance.
 One such popular event is the annual city festival, Alstervergnugen, which takes place in August around the Alster Lake.
 Expect to see hundreds of national and international artists, acrobats and athletes, as well as lots of delicious food.

 March to May and October to early November have pleasant weather and fewer tourists swarm the city.
 This can therefore, be the perfect time to visit if you wish to explore the city when it is a little quieter.
 Cheap flights to Hamburg can be found during November to March, when fewer visitors are here, lines are shorter, and you can focus on cultural events.

 Winter in Hamburg can be quite cold, with temperatures around the freezing mark, however if you wish to see the city in a blanket of snow, December to February can be an ideal time to book flights.
-You may also be able to find cheaper flights and discounted tours and hotel rates, but prices will rise if you choose to visit near Christmas or New Year.
+You may also be able to find cheap flights to Hamburg and discounted tours and hotel rates, but prices will rise if you choose to visit near Christmas or New Year.
 While there, don’t let the cold dampen your spirits by taking the time to wonder around one of the many picturesque Christmas markets, for instance the one in the square near the Old Town Hall.
 The magical atmosphere is great for all the family, whether you’re warming yourself up with a mug of mulled wine, or watching the Christmas parade.

 Hamburg is known as the “gateway to the world” and is one of the largest ports in Europe.
 Centuries of trade have led to the city becoming a rich and diverse place with plenty you’ll want to experience.